Search

 WOODS, Margaret L.

-A Village Tragedy
+A Village Tragedy.

 London: Richard Bentley and Son, 1889.
 Second edition.
 In original dark blue cloth, lettered in gilt to spine.
 'The story is set between the deadly slums of London and the threatening fields, ponds and railway lines of the Oxfordshire countryside.'
 (Times Literary Supplement).
+Has a slight lean.
+Some moderate foxing throughout.
 229 pp. 175 x 125 mm (7 x 5 inches).

 Book ID: 2099